WHMIS Labels: Supplier vs Workplace Labels Guide

 For "Warning" products, the same steps apply with less urgency.
 But the mistake is treating "Warning" as "optional."
 It is not optional.
 It is less severe, not non-hazardous.

 Safety Evolution builds done-for-you safety programs for contractors across Canada.
 We handle your chemical inventory, SDS management, training records, and workplace labels so your crew knows exactly what they are working with.
-Book your free safety assessment to see where your program stands.
+30-Day Free Trial to see where your program stands.

 A WHMIS precautionary statement is a standardized phrase on a label or Safety Data Sheet that tells you what to do about a hazard: how to prevent exposure, how to respond if something goes wrong, how to store the product, and how to dispose of it safely.
 While hazard statements describe the danger ("what can hurt you"), precautionary statements describe the protective action ("what to do about it").